 When we found that the Hebrew word Sheol is the only word translated hell during the Old Testament period of four thousand years, we were not surprised.
-But when we found that that word signifies the tomb, the death state, and that it is translated grave in our Common Version Bible more times than it is translated helf, we were surprised.
+But when we found that that word signifies the tomb, the death state, and that it is translated grave in our Common Version Bible more times than it is translated hell, we were surprised.
 And when further close investigation showed that the good, as well as the bad, go to Sheol, and that the Bible declares that all who go to Sheol were redeemed by Christ's death, and that eventually He will destroy Sheol and deliver all the prisoners of death from Sheol-then we began to see what a serious blunder had been made in the translation.

 But when about to blame the translators for deceiving us, we found that the trouble lay rather with a change in the use of language.
 All know that all living languages are gradually changing.
-And investigation shows that in old English the word hell was used as a synonym trouble lay rather with a change in the use of language.
-All know that all living languages are gradually changing.
 And investigation shows that in old English the word hell was used as a synonym for hole or pit, or something covered over, as the grave.
-Thus an English farmer in olden times might say, "We helled five hundred bushels of potatoes this fall"; or, "We helled (thatched) our cottage."
+Thus a cottage."